Health & Nutrition CCT

 16,000+

-Over 16,000 women and caregivers have benefited from the program.
+Over 16,000 women and caregivers have so far benefited from the program.

 Facilities Supported

-200+ Baxnaano Facilitation Centers are operational and thriving.
+20+ Baxnaano Facilitation Centers are operational in Deynille and Garasbaley districts.

 95%